nuxt-community/lunr-module/README.md

 ##### nuxt-i18n integration

-If this module detects you are using [nuxt-i18n](https://github.com/nuxt-community/nuxt-i18n) then the configured locales for nuxt-i18n will be automatically added and you dont have to configure the locales
+If this module detects your project uses [nuxt-i18n](https://github.com/nuxt-community/nuxt-i18n) then the configured locales for nuxt-i18n will be automatically added.
+You dont have to configure the locales you use twice unless you want to use different locales (e.g. only one) for the search index.

-### Add a search component tto your website
+### Add a search component to your website

 This module includes a search component which you can use on your website.
-Use the default slot to display your search results using the properties passed in the meta prop
+Use it's default slot to display your search results using the properties passed in the meta prop

 ```vue
 <template>